 The 'Djinda Ngardak' culinary program offers Aboriginal students across Western Australia the opportunity to train with top chefs and cultural leaders, inspiring careers in the hospitality and tourism industries.
 It supported the first two Indigenous youth to participate in Germany's Culinary Olympics.

 Catherine's efforts are testament to the power of local engagement.
-Her selfless efforts are fostering community spirit and empowering Indigenous young people.
+The 57-year-old's selfless efforts are fostering community spirit and empowering Indigenous young people.